suika2engine/suika2/doc/tutorial.md

 This is the most basic command.

 Replace the content of `init.txt` as follows.
-Note that the character encoding is UTF-8 without BOM.
+Note that the character encoding is UTF-8 without BOM, and you can't use Notepad.

 ```
 @bg roof.png 1.0